 Games are good because they instantly give you results.
 You must have some kind of reward system that informs the candidates how they perform and gives you enough data to measure their effectiveness.

 The My Marriott Hotel game we mentioned above had a good system of points.
 When the players performed well, they got points.
 When they were guilty of poor customer service, they lost some points.
 A simple system that measures results will make the elimination process much more successful.

 This is not a simple job ad.
 It’s a game that can be available to a much larger audience.
 Of course, you may choose to introduce the game only to applicants who apply through the traditional ad, but that won’t get you enough exposure.
 Whenever a company introduces gamification in the process of recruitment, it gains a chance to prove how it’s better than its competitors.

 If you promote this game across all channels and best places to promote your recruitment content, you’ll attract more applicants.
 You’ll boost the visibility of your brand and you’ll get top candidates interested in it.
 Why waste that chance?
 Engage your marketing team to promote the game and you’ll get access to a larger pool of talent.

 Gamification does take a lot of work.
 You will need to develop a clear plan and you’ll probably need the help of tech experts to make it happen.
 At the end, the results are well worth the effort.

 About the author

-Silvia Woolard is a freelance writer and novice entrepreneur from Phoenix, AZ.
+Silvia Woolard is a chief writer at Writix and a novice entrepreneur from Phoenix, AZ.
 She mostly writes and works in a field of marketing and popular psychology.
 You can follow Silvia in her Twitter!